jaepass/commercejs-react-functional/TUTORIAL.md

 This component will be a bit bare-boned for now except for looping through a `ProductItem` component.

 With both your product item and list components created, go back to `App.js` to render the `<ProductsList />` and pass in the `products` prop with the returned product data as the value.
+This means that the value of the `ProductsList` component's prop `products` will be resolved from the parent (`App`) component's state, and will update automatically whenever it changes.

 ```js
 import React, { useState, useEffect } from "react";